emmasarge/gallery/README.md

 To remove from github to your account, use command git remote rm origin in terminal.

-**2. Install Python required modules**
+**2. Install Python modules**

 * Run:
 pip3 install -r requirements.txt

 **3. Store environment variables**

-* When using Gitpod, an alterantive to a .env is store environement variables to Gitpod "Settings" on dashboard and add these variables in  the "Environement Variables" section :
+* When using Gitpod, an alterantive to a .env is store environement variables to Gitpod "Settings" on dashboard and add these variables in  the "Environement Variables" section:

 ```
 'DEVELOPMENT', 'True'